BIGUDOM/chatbot/README.md

 Disclaimer

-This chatbot is for informational purposes only and should not be relied upon for critical decisions.
+> This chatbot is for informational purposes only and should not be relied upon for critical decisions.

+---

+## Author

+Udom Blessing is a seasoned Developer with focus on backend engineering....
+You can look him up or contact him via [Github](https://github.com/BIGUDOM) or [Instagram](https://www.instagram.com/udomblessing481?igsh=dnUxNjE2dThrZGk3&utm_source=qr)

+In order to contribute or to report any bug, kindly open a descriptive issue about the bug or contribution.

+Adding an example of the bug or the intended feature or fix, is a good way to create an issue.

+## License
+MIT